© Crown copyright 2019

 - a letter from your employer (on headed paper) confirming you took unpaid leave and showing your lost earnings (not including income tax and National Insurance contributions), normally for half a day only

-Your claim will be affected if you don’t send the receipts and documents.
+Your claim will be affected if you do not send the receipts and documents.

 Send your claim form and any supporting documents to the right address.